SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

     (swift) var freezingPointOfWater = Celsius(withKelvin: -273.15)
     // freezingPointOfWater : Celsius = Celsius(0.0)

-The value of a constant ``let`` property can be modified at any point during initialization, as long as is is definitely set to a value by the time the initializer has finished:
+The value of a constant ``val`` property can be modified at any point during initialization, as long as is is definitely set to a value by the time the initializer has finished:

 .. testcode:: initialization

     (swift) struct Temperature {
-        let storedValue: Double
+        val storedValue: Double
-        let storedScale: String
+        val storedScale: String
         init withValue(value: Double) inScale(scale: String) {
             storedValue = value
             storedScale = scale